vivarium-collective/vivarium-core/doc/guides/compartments.rst

 Ports Make Processes Modular
 ----------------------------

-We don't want process creators to worry about what kind of compartment someone will use their processes in.
-Conversely, if you are creating a compartment, you should be able to use any processes you like, even if they weren't written with your use case in mind.
+We don't want process creators to worry about what kind of simulation someone will use their processes in.
+Conversely, if you are creating a composite, you should be able to use any processes you like, even if they weren't written with your use case in mind.
 Vivarium achieves this modularity with :term:`ports`.

 Each process has a list of named ports, one for each store it expects.
 The process can perform all its computations in terms of these ports, and the process also provides its update using port names.
-This means that a compartment can apply each process to any collection of stores, making processes modular.
+This means that a composite can apply each process to any collection of stores, making processes modular.

 This modularity is analogous to the modularity of Python functions.